SEGPRT/nady-docs/docs/source/setup.rst

 .. note::
 	!Activating sub catagories will have a minus 4 on `Power`!

-Sub catagories are usually different depending on which AI base you are using.
+Sub catagories are different depending on which SEGPRT AI base you are using.

 Questions? check out :doc:`faq` or contact the `SEGPRT IT team`_.